 The New York City Register Office collects the mortgage recording tax in Manhattan, Brooklyn, Queens and the Bronx.
 The Richmond County Clerk collects it in Staten Island.

-All property documents for Manhattan, Brooklyn, Queens and the Bronx are recorded online using ACRIS, which is NYC’s online database of public property records.
+All property documents for Manhattan, Brooklyn, Queens and the Bronx are recorded online using ACRIS, NYC’s online database of public property records.
 Documents for Staten Island must be recorded in person at the Richmond County Clerk’s Office.

 MT-15, otherwise known as the Mortgage Recording Tax Return, is the New York State Department of Finance form that needs to be properly filled out and filed for your mortgage to be recorded.